yakko314/satisfiability/README.md

 - `[method]` – one of the solving methods defined in `sat_solver.py`.
 If this parameter is omitted, all methods will be executed.
 - `[input_folder]` – the name of the folder containing the input files (default: `inputs/`)

+Functions identically to `sat_solver.py`, just executes it in mass.